Steffen Boarding Method: Origin

 Most airlines tend to board passengers in a somewhat hierarchical system, loading passengers into planes back-to-front, but giving priority to those who have more tenure with that airline.
-For the rest of the passengers, however, who have to board back-to-front are aware of the inefficiency, which is why some passengers attempt to pile on before the call of their gate.
+However, the rest of the passengers, who have to board back-to-front, are aware of the inefficiency which is why some passengers attempt to pile on before the call of their gate.
 Another factor that slows down this boarding method is stowing.
-Steffen observed this, as well as the MythBusters episode, in which the presenters experiment with 173 plane boarders.
+This was observed in an episode of MythBusters in which the presenters had 173 people board a plane in different orders.

-In an attempt to rectify this, Jason Steffen observed simulations and experiments to calculate the mathematically quickest way to board a plane.
+In an attempt to rectify this, Jason Steffen conducted simulations and experiments to calculate the mathematically quickest way to board a plane.
 Steffen used his method on a 72-seat plane in a controlled experiment, finding his results to be faster than the average method.

-Speed of boarding methods in minutes (Results of Steffen's experiment, 2011)

 Method

 The method files people into a plane in a straight line, and people are seated in the following order, from back to front: